jasiukiewicztymon/WebResources/RESPONSIVEDESIGN.md

 ## Some personal analyses

 We can see that most website contract the content of the page, let less margin and padding, and favor the column display.
-We can see as well, that less important information like for example the list of your online friends on Facebook is hidden.
+We can see as well, that less important information for example the list of your online friends on Facebook is hidden.